lalashiwoya/OPENAI_Fintune_Free_Text_Supervised/README.md

 <pre>
 python run.py
 </pre>
-<p>Monitor the training process</p>
 After initiating the training process, you will receive a response_id in the terminal.
 This ID is crucial for monitoring the training and validation loss as your model fine-tunes.
+Please be aware that each time you execute the script, a training job will be submitted to OpenAI.
 To view the training progress, use the following command:
 <pre>
 python view_training_process.py --response-id ${response_id}
 </pre>